Hair Transplant FAQs

 Completely bald patients need to understand that, when they had full heads of hair, there were about 60,000 hairs on the portion of the head into which we usually transplant and about 30,000 hairs when they began to notice they were thinning.
 If you transplant 2,500 follicular units, you will get about 6,000 hairs.
 If you spread these out over the entire head, you can imagine that it will not look as thick as when you had 60,000 hairs over the same area.
 Having said that, the results of this type of procedure can make a dramatic and positive impact on one’s appearance.

-- How soon can I expect the grafts to begin growing?
+How soon do the graphs to be growing?

 Everyone is different but on average the new hair will begin to emerge from the surface of the scalp at the four month mark following surgery.
 The range within individuals is from two to six months and is not easily predictable.
 A man or women with prior transplantation – particularly that done in the intermediate or remote past will not experience growth until later.
 A postoperative evaluation is scheduled at five months at which time the expectation is the visualization of early new transplant growth.
 Abundant growth and consequent cosmetic coverage is not anticipated until the nine-month mark following the procedure.
 By the year anniversary of the work most all of the transplanted hair has begun growing.
 Over the ensuing six to twelve months the individual hair shafts thicken to a fully mature state and this contributes significantly to the overall appearance of the transplant.